ansible/community/commiters/merge_workflow.md

 # Merge Workflow
-Normal git/github workflow for the Ansible project
+Normal git/github workflow for the Ansible project for those with committer permissions.
+Before reading this document you should already be familiar with the general release process.

 ## Merge into devel
 Once happy with the PR